 Drinking tea had no impact on the risk of developing dementia.

-Dr. Kivipelto wrote: “Given the large amount of coffee consumption globally, the results might have important implications for the prevention of or delaying the onset of dementia/AD.
+Dr. Kivipelto wrote: “Given a large amount of coffee consumption globally, the results might have important implications for the prevention of or delaying the onset of dementia/AD.
 The finding needs to be confirmed by other studies, but it opens the possibility that dietary interventions could modify the risk of dementia/AD.”

 Scientists found that as coffee consumption went up, people's risk for diabetes went down.
 In fact, the risk of diabetes dropped about 7 percent with each daily cup.
 3 or 4 cups of tea a day had similar diabetes-thwarting benefits.
 Decaf coffee also appeared to have diabetes-thwarting benefits.
 Certain chemical compounds in coffee and tea, such as lignans, chlorogenic acids, and magnesium may be helping to improve the body's regulation of blood sugar and its release of insulin.